javascript-tutorial/en.javascript.info/1-js/99-js-misc/03-currying-partials/article.md

 };
 ```

-When we run it, there are two execution branches:
+When we run it, there are two `if` execution branches:

 1. Call now: if passed `args` count is the same as the original function has in its definition (`func.length`) or longer, then just pass the call to it.
 2. Get a partial: otherwise, `func` is not called yet.
 Instead, another wrapper `pass` is returned, that will re-apply `curried` providing previous arguments together with the new ones.
 Then on a new call, again, we'll get either a new partial (if not enough arguments) or, finally, the result.